JohnSnowLabs/spark-nlp/docs/en/alab.md

 All that **without writing a line of code**!

-The **Annotation Lab** is included with every Spark NLP subscription, or can be purchased on its own.
+Included with every Spark NLP subscription, or can be purchased on its own.
 {:.btn-block}
 [Try Free](https://aws.amazon.com/marketplace/pp/John-Snow-Labs-John-Snow-Labs-Annotation-Lab/B08JV9R384){:.button.button--primary.button--rounded.button--md}